George B. McClellan: 1864 presidential election

-Postbellum years
+Postwar years

 At the conclusion of the war (1865) McClellan and his family went to Europe, not returning until 1868; in this period he did not participate in politics.
 Prior to his return in September 1868, the Democratic Party had expressed some interest in nominating him for president again, but Ulysses S. Grant became the Republican candidate in May 1868, and this interest died.

 McClellan worked on engineering projects in New York City and was offered the position of president of the newly formed University of California, which he declined.

 McClellan was appointed chief engineer of the New York City Department of Docks in 1870.
 Beginning in 1872, he also served as the president of the Atlantic and Great Western Railroad.
 He and his family then embarked on another three-year stay in Europe (1873–75).

-In March 1877 the Governor of New York, Lucius Robinson, nominated McClellan to serve as the first state Superintendent of Public Works, but the New York State Senate rejected him as "incompetent for the position".
+In March 1877, the Governor of New York, Lucius Robinson, nominated McClellan to serve as the first state Superintendent of Public Works, but the New York State Senate rejected him as "incompetent to fill the position for which he was named".

 Governor of New Jersey

 1877 campaign

 McClellan was a resident of West Orange, New Jersey in 1877 when the New Jersey Democratic Party nominated him for governor, an action that took him by surprise because he had not expressed an interest in the position.
 His nomination was largely an effort by key party members to prevent the leading candidate, Leon Abbett, from gaining the nomination.
 After his name was unexpectedly placed into nomination at the state convention, there was a stampede and he was nominated by acclamation.

 In the general election, he faced William A. Newell, a Republican former governor who accused McClellan of living in New York, which he easily refuted.
-McClellan won the election by a large majority and Democrats gained a majority in both houses of the New Jersey legislature for the first time since 1870.
+McClellan won the election as Democrats gained a majority in both houses of the New Jersey legislature for the first time since 1870.